-Diesel has API Gateway capabilities: you can quickly define routes and coreograph microservices and expose them as higher-level microservices, control traffic, get reports etc.
+Diesel has API Gateway capabilities: you can quickly define routes and coreograph microservices and expose them as higher-level microservices, control traffic, permissions.
+Observability-wise, you can get reports and statistics etc.

 /diesel/rest